-P&C meetings are held twice per term generally on a Monday in Weeks 4 (6.00pm-7.30pm-Southern or Secondary staffroom)) and 8 (3.15pm-5.00pm -Northern or Primary Staffroom).
+P&C meetings are held twice per term generally on Mondays in Weeks 4 (6.00pm-7.30pm - in the Southern or Secondary Staffroom) and Week 8 (3.15pm-5.00pm - in the Northern or Primary Staffroom).
 Everyone is welcome to attend.
-In 2018 the main office bearers were Kim Lane (President), Darren Gardiner (Vice President) Rochelle Willis (Secretary/minute secretary) and Janelle Millar (Treasurer).
 The Annual General Meeting is scheduled for February each year.
 All parents/carer's and community members are encouraged to attend.